xjtu-enre/ENRE-ts/packages/enre-feature-stat/fixtures/typescript/enum-member-overridden-initializer/README.md

 * Types{Literal, Expression}
     * Literal: The enum member is initialized with a simple literal.
     * Expression: The enum member is initialized with a static expression.
+* Types{PartialInit, FullInit}
+    * PartialInit: Only part of enum members of an enum are initialized.
+    * FullInit: All enum members of an enum are initialized.

 ## Tags